nuspell/nuspell/checks/README.md

 ## clang-format

 This is a tool to format C/C++/Obj-C code.
-In all source directories, `hunspell2` and `test`, is a script called `./clang-format.sh` which reformats the source code.
+In all source directories, `nuspell` and `test`, is a script called `./clang-format.sh` which reformats the source code.
 Run that before creating a git commit, but also before running the tools mentioned below.
 This needs installation with `sudo apt-get install clang-format`.
 For easy of use, there is also a shell script in this directory to run it on all source files at once.

 ## cloc